 HS: Intuit® and its partners are continually improving and adding new features to their products in response to customer feedback and technology changes.
 It’s so important for ProAdvisors to stay on top of these changes to be an effective advisor to their clients.

 MBR: QuickBooks and other Intuit products are constantly changing.
 QuickBooks Online updates every four to six weeks.
 QuickBooks Desktop updates every year.
 New features are added that we need to be aware of.
 Even payroll and payments make changes.
 If we don’t keep up with it, we’re doing a disservice to our clients.
 To help them and be a “trusted advisor,” we need to know what’s available.

-AN: By far, what is the #1 question you get when you train for Intuit?
+By far, what is the #1 question you get when you train for Intuit?

 HS: The #1 question I am asked when I train for Intuit is, “Which app should I use for (a particular need)?”
 ProAdvisors are hungry for knowledge about which solutions to use and how to pick the right one.
 They are often unsure of where to start when adding apps to their tech stack.

-AN: For professionals with limited time, what types of training should they focus on first?
+For professionals with limited time, what types of training should they focus on first?